drduh/macOS-Security-and-Privacy-Guide/README.md

 Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.

+Avoid to login/register on a site by using another of your account, like Facebook, Google, Twitter...
+This increase the risks if one of them is compromised, Ref.
+[1](http://www.techrepublic.com/article/ibm-builds-a-service-to-help-you-know-who-to-trust-in-the-cloud/) -  [2](http://arxiv.org/pdf/1509.09057v1.pdf)

 ## Wi-Fi
 OS X remembers access points it has connected to.
 Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).